 At AT&T, customers can recycle their old phones by:

-- Dropping off their old phones at an AT&T retail store recycle bin
+- Dropping them off at an AT&T retail store recycle bin;

-We believe it is important to understand more about the social and environmental performance of our suppliers and expect our suppliers to share our commitment to citizenship and sustainability (C&S).
-We engage our suppliers in the following ways:
+For a company to fully understand its economic, environmental and social impact, it needs to understand the impacts and opportunities related to its supply chain.
+Collaboration with suppliers is crucial for both addressing major issues facing society and realizing opportunities for advancing a clean-energy economy, reducing greenhouse gas (GHG) emissions, reducing water usage, and improving labor practices.
+We believe it is important to understand more about the social, economic and environmental performance of our suppliers, and expect our suppliers to share our commitment to citizenship and sustainability.
+We engage our suppliers in some the following ways:

 Principles of Conduct for Suppliers

-We outline our expectations in our Principles of Conduct for Suppliers guidelines, which cover topics including sustainable business practices, diversity, ethics and labor rights.
+We outline our expectations in our Principles of Conduct for Suppliers, which cover topics including sustainable business practices, diversity, conflict minerals, ethics and labor rights.

 Contract Manager Training